Products for sale (contact us for availability)

 - Bees wax and Propolis

-- Queens in season, generally from June through late July.
+- Queens (mated, virgin, and cells) in season, generally from late May through early August.
+See below.

 For 2017 I will start my nuc list on Jan 1.
 First come, first served. $30 nonrefundable deposit required to get on the list.
 Do not send a deposit before you contact me at email@example.com and I respond to verify that there are still nucs available.
 Please read all the details on this page concerning the nucleus colonies that we sell.
 If you have questions contact me.

 We will have approximately 60, five frame, overwintered, medium frame nucs for sale in the spring of 2017.
 We do not have any deep frame nucs for sale.
 You can use medium frames to start your colony even if you use deeps for brood boxes.
 Just install them into a medium honey super, if you use them, or if you don't, install them in a deep brood box and eventually move the medium frames out of the hive as the bees fill your brood boxes.

 Genetically, our bees include VSH Carniolans from several sources (including Mike Palmer, Glenn, VP Queens, and Harbo), several sources of Russian and hybrid Russian (Walter Whole Goods, Velbert Williams, Chris Hewitt, Honey Bee Genetics, and Kirk Webster), and several families of local bees.
 Our local bees come from swarms caught, cutouts from structures, or in our bait hives.
 Many of these have been very prolific, and good survivors.
 The Carniolan and Russian queens tend to be dark colored, and the locals tend to be more yellow.
 In the spring of 2016 we had 18 different known sources of bees represented in our production colonies and nucs.
 We raise queens from the colonies that show the best characteristics of varroa mite resistance, honey production, and gentle temperament.
 In July 2016 we had 85 production colonies and 140 nucs to select from.